dylanmtaylor/dylan-ubuntu-makefile/README.md

 * fonts: Sets up various font packages and thousands of Google Web Fonts.
 * dropbox: Adds Nautilus dropbox integration
 * driverppa: Enables upstream unsupported proprietary graphics drivers newer than those shipped in Ubuntu

+It is a known issue that vanilla-gnome-default-settings installation closes make.
+Either install this first, or just re-run the make command.